Re-Inventing the Church - Part 1

 [See Creating Community - a New Way of Thinking]

 Today's change agents don't really want everyone to "give their perspective openly."
 Some facts and group observations can topple their plan.
 They want "dissatisfaction" but not dissent.
-They want tolerance toward the things of the world, but they stir intolerance toward "uncooperative" or "divisive" church members.
+They want tolerance toward the things of the world, but they stir intolerance toward "uncooperative" or "divisive" church members who put God's Word ahead of man't clever plans.
 Those who are found to be enemies to their manipulative process must be disciplined, expelled or changed.
 [See Dealing with Resisters]

 In contrast to the critic, the perfect group member is flexible, cooperative and open-minded -- especially toward new and different ways of interpreting the Bible.